 Introduction

-This "Internal Summary Report" presents the results of Task 1.1, Step 3, i.e. the "In-depth Analysis", and provided the basis for the revision if the Roof Report before and at CBE4, for Step 4 and the CBEs (i.e. preparing the discussions at the CBEs, agreeing on common indicators/possible common indicators, and deciding which descriptors can be possibly reported in Part A, and which will probably reported in Part B).
+This "Internal Summary Report" presents the results of Task 1.1, Step 3, i.e. the results of the "In-depth Analysis", and provides (provided) the basis for the revision and further development of the Roof Report before and at CBE4, as well as for the work done in Step 4 and at the CBEs in general (i.e. preparing the discussions at the CBEs, agreeing on common indicators/possible common indicators, and deciding which descriptors can be possibly reported in Part A, and which will probably reported in Part B).

 Hence, the present report itself is a compilation of the information gathered.
 The information presented here has strongly influenced the revision of the Roof Report before and at CBE4 and the way the common indicators are "recorded" now.